blib-la/hyv/docs/11_OPTIMIZE_GENERATED_CODE.md

 import { extractCode, minify } from "@hyv/utils";
 ```

-## Step 2: Create the Developer and Optimizer Agents
+## Create the Developer and Optimizer Agents

 Create two agents, `developer` and `optimizer`, each with its own `GPTModelAdapter` that contains a
 specific system instruction.